Transparency and Your Home Insurance Policy

 - a pipe freezes and then bursts in your home while you are away for 7 days or more unless you made sure the heating kept working or drained the pipes.

-- ice or water damages your fence, payment, patio or swimming pool.
+- ice or water damages your fence, pavement, patio or swimming pool.

 - your loss/damage was caused by waterborne objects.

 So, you want to make a claim.
 You’ve fulfilled the requirements of your insurance and you’re aware of the exclusions to your policy.
 There’s just one more thing you need to be aware of before dealing with the claims process: deductibles.
 A deductible is the amount of money you have to pay toward a claim before your insurance policy covers the rest.
-If your condo is flooded, there is $15,000 worth of damage and your deductible is $5,000, your insurance provider will cover $10,000 of that $15,000.
+If your a pipe bursts in your home causing $15,000 of damage and you have a $5,000 deductible, your insurance provider will cover $10,000 of the $15,000.

-- Wind and hail deductible: for damage resulting from wind and hail.
+- Wind and hail deductible: for claims resulting from wind and hail.

 Making a claim